-South Florida has warm climate year round making it a perfect destination visit any time.
+South Florida has warm climate year-round making it a perfect destination to visit any time.
 Florida has seasons and costs for activities and hotels do fluctuate depending on when you plan to arrive.

 December to mid-April is high is South Florida’s cooler season.
 Expect more tolerable temperatures and less humidity.
 These months are South Florida’s high season and hotel prices tend to be more expensive.

 Low season runs from June through November.
 Highs reach the upper 90°s and the humidity can be unbearable at times.
 Hotels prices are cheaper, but hurricanes or heavy rain may interrupt your trip.
 Be sure to bring your umbrella.

 Where To Stay In Delray Beach